apache/tvm/docs/contribute/code_review.rst

 Deliberate on API and Data Structures
 -------------------------------------
 A minimum and stable API is critical to the project’s life.
 A good API makes a huge difference.
-Always think very carefully about all the aspects including naming, arguments definitions and behavior.
+Always think very carefully about all the aspects including naming, argument definitions and behavior.

 When possible, pay more time and thoughts into the API design during code reviews.
 Remember, it is easier to improve code implementation, but it is extremely hard to change an API.